abaj8494/timeline/DEPLOYMENT_GUIDE.md

 - `images/` - all images (people and books)
 - `robots.txt`, `sitemap.xml` - SEO files
 - `favicon.png` - site icon
+- `.nojekyll` - **CRITICAL**: Disables Jekyll processing on GitHub Pages (allows `_app` folder to be served)

+## Important: .nojekyll File

+The `.nojekyll` file in the `static/` folder is **critical** for GitHub Pages deployment.
+Without it:
+- GitHub Pages uses Jekyll by default
+- Jekyll ignores folders starting with underscore (like `_app/`)
+- Your JavaScript and CSS won't load
+- The site will be stuck on "Redirecting to people page..."

+The build process automatically copies `.nojekyll` from `static/` to `docs/`.
+Never delete this file!

 ## Build Warnings